swcarpentry/managing-research-software-projects/_episodes/16-agile.md

     *   Encourages people to break work down into tasks that are at most one day long
     *   If someone to says "still working on X" several days in a row, they're not giving meaningful feedback on their progress
+*   The PI is typically the *product owner* with ultimate say over what functionality the software has
+    *   Not necessarily the same as what changes are made, since one feature can satisfy many needs (and one need may require many new features)
 *   Agile development works best when:
     1. Requirements are constantly changing, i.e., long-range planning isn't possible anyway.
 This is often the case for scientific